LukasFuchs/GeoModBox.jl/docs/src/man/GESolution.md

 Compared to the dimensional equations, the non-dimensional (scaled) forms differ only slightly in structure.
 As a result, the same numerical solver can be used for both dimensional and non-dimensional formulations, requiring only minimal modifications when specifying the parameters.

-For an implementation example, see the [thermal convection examples](https://github.com/GeoSci-FFM/GeoModBox.jl/blob/main/examples/MixedHeatedConvection/).
+For an implementation example, see the [thermal convection examples](./examples/MixedHeatedConvection.md).

-# Mutable Structures

-... *tba* ...